Audit & Review

 Issues and marks can also arrive from a comparison — see Create issues & marks from Compare.

-ModelXcel Pro has three review-adjacent layers that are easy to confuse.
-They are distinct, and they store data in three different files:
+ModelXcel Pro has several review-adjacent layers that are easy to confuse.
+They are distinct, and they store data in different places:

 | Layer | Question it answers | Lives in |